openhab/openhab-addons/bundles/org.openhab.binding.tibber/README.md

 Note: Tibber token is retrieved from your Tibber account:
 [Tibber Account](https://developer.tibber.com/settings/accesstoken)

-Note: Tibber HomeId is retrieved from [www.developer.com](https://developer.tibber.com/explorer).
-Sign in (Tibber account) and load personal token.
-HomeId is retrieved by copying and running query below from Tibber API explorer.
-If Pulse is connected, realTimeConsumptionEnabled will report "true" for the associated HomeId.
-Copy desired HomeId, without quotation marks, and paste into PaperUI configuration.
+Note: Tibber HomeId is retrieved from [www.developer.com](https://developer.tibber.com/explorer):

+* Sign in (Tibber user account) and "load" personal token.
+* Copy query from below and paste into the Tibber API Explorer, and run query.
+* If Tibber Pulse is connected, the Tibber API Explorer will report "true" for "realTimeConsumptionEnabled"
+* Copy HomeId from Tibber API Explorer, without quotation marks, and paste into Paper UI configuration

 ```
 {